BrandonRH17/AIAgentsHackathon2025-Neutrino/README.md

 | If there's interest, they manually build a quote in Google Sheets and follow up via WhatsApp. | If interested, a manual quote is built in Google Sheets and followed up via WhatsApp. |
 | Eventually, the deal may close. | Eventually, the deal may close. |

-### After Tasker

-Tasker automates:
-- Personalized quoting in seconds
-- Real-time availability and price updates
-- Smart follow-ups via WhatsApp or email
-- AI summarization and objection handling

-All inside a single agent — no switching tools, no wasted time.

 ---

 ## Key Features